yevhensydorov/fe-cinema/README.md

 # ENV parameters

-To run this project locally you need to create .env file in the root of the project.
+To run this project locally you need to create .env file in the root of the project.<br/>
 `touch .env`

 **Example of .env file setup**